-Children entering the Kindergarten program must be five (5) years of age on or before September $30^{th}$ or qualify for early entrance under the School's policy.
+Children entering the Kindergarten program must be five (5) years of age on or before September 30th or qualify for early entrance under the School's policy.

 By November 1st, of the school year, in which a kindergartener or first grader is enrolled for the first time, the child must be screened for vision, hearing, speech and communication, health and medical problems and any developmental disorders.
 If the screening reveals the possibility of potential learning needs, the District must provide a further assessment.
 A child's screening and assessment data cannot be used to determine eligibility to enter kindergarten.
-Furthermore, the screenings are not intended to diagnose an educational disability or to be used for placement procedures.
-Screening results help identify areas of individual development that require further assessment for educational programming, particularly for students who might benefit from early intervention, prevention, acceleration, and enrichment programs.
+Furthermore, the screening results help identify areas of individual development that require further assessment for educational programming, particularly for students who might benefit from early intervention, prevention, acceleration, and enrichment programs.
 A parent may sign a statement that they do not wish to have the child screened.